Multipolar Skyrmion Crystals in Non-Kramers Doublet Systems

 Figure~\ref{fig:4}(g) shows the Hall conductance $\sigma_{XY}$ within the 2D triangular lattice plane as one tunes through different phases~\cite{supp}.
-The MVS (MVS') phase, the MVtX phase, and the MSkX-I phase yield finite $\sigma_{XY}$, consistent with the nonvanishing Berry curvatures of electronic bands in the RBZ. $\sigma_{XY}$ depends on the band structure and the location of the Fermi level.
-Fig.~\ref{fig:4}(h) shows $\sigma_{XY}$ versus $J_{K_1}=J_{K_2}=J_K$ while maintaining a constant electron filling fraction within each phase.
+The MVS (MVS') phase, the MVtX phase, and the MSkX-I phase yield finite $\sigma_{XY}$, consistent with the non-vanishing Berry curvatures of electronic bands in the RBZ. $\sigma_{XY}$ depends on the band structure and the Fermi level's location.
+Fig.~\ref{fig:4}(h) shows $\sigma_{XY}$ against $J_{K_1}=J_{K_2}=J_K$ while maintaining a constant electron filling fraction within each phase.
 For the OP phase, $\sigma_{XY}$ remains negligible for $J_K/t<0.3$, gaining significance only for a larger $J_K/t$.
-It is noteworthy that multipolar phases solely characterized by quadrupolar components, such as the Q-spiral phase and the Q-stripe phase, do not break the time-reversal symmetry, resulting in a zero Hall conductance.
+It is noteworthy that multipolar phases solely characterized by quadrupolar components, such as the Q-spiral phase and the Q-stripe phase, do not break time-reversal symmetry, resulting in a zero Hall conductance.

 In summary, we present a microscopic mechanism to stabilize topological multipolar textures, such as MSkX, within $f^2$ non-Kramers doublet systems.
 The critical factor for stabilizing MSkX at zero magnetic field lies in the compass-like interaction on the triangular lattice, induced by bond-dependent RKKY interactions.
 This bond-dependent interaction is a direct consequence of the spin-orbit intertwined nature inherent in the constituent non-Kramers doublet.
 Notably, these topological multipolar textures exhibit a large magnitude of Hall conductance of the order of $e^2/h$ even in the \emph{weak coupling limit} [refer to Fig.~\ref{fig:4}(g)(h)].
 Consequently, the Hall response of conduction electrons is a valuable tool for detecting these multipolar textures.
-A family of $\mathrm{Pr}^{3+}$ compounds~\cite{tsujimoto2014heavy,onimaru2012simul,tokunaga2013magnetic,matsumoto2015quadrupole,freyer2018twostage,hayami2023multiple-q}, particularly in the 2D limit, is a fertile playground to hunt for the MSkX.
+A family of $\mathrm{Pr}^{3+}$ compounds~\cite{tsujimoto2014heavy,onimaru2012simul,tokunaga2013magnetic,matsumoto2015quadrupole,freyer2018twostage}, particularly in the 2D limit, is a fertile playground to hunt for the MSkX.